mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 | ASE and Mozart          | `deezer`, `spotify`                        |
 | Mozart                  | `tidal`                                    |
 | Beolink Converter NL/ML | `radio`, `tp1`, `tp2`, `cd`, `aux_a`, `ph` |

-Trying to join an invalid source will result in either a Home Assistant error or an audible error indication from your device.

 #### `bang_olufsen.beolink_expand`